Cycle counting template and workflow

 - C items quarterly or annually

-A cycle count sheet should be smaller and more focused than a full stocktake sheet.
+A cycle count list should be smaller and more focused than a full stocktake sheet, with only the fields needed to count and review the selected scope.

 - SKU